So what is a modular building?

 The fast track route to improve or expand facilities at your sports club or school.More

 Enviro’s permanent modular buildings are designed for long-term use.
-Buildings must meet the same quality and function requirements of traditionally constructed buildings as well as meeting the same building codes and regulations.
-Permanent modular buildings have a service life in excess of 60 years, as with tradition builds, and their longevity is prolonged by following standard routine maintenance practices as indicated within Enviro’s operations and maintenance manual.
+Buildings must meet the same quality and function requirements of traditionally constructed buildings as well as meet the same building codes and regulations.
+Permanent modular buildings have a service life in excess of 60 years, as with traditional builds, and their longevity is prolonged by following standard routine maintenance practices as indicated within Enviro’s operations and maintenance manual.
 The life of temporary structures, made of slightly less robust materials, is around 25 – 30 years.
 Ultimately leading modular building companies like Enviro employ quality standards and building materials that result in a build designed to last.

-Enviro’s modular buildings comprise of hot and cold rolled steel sections with timber or steel wall panels including insulation.
+Enviro’s modular buildings comprise hot and cold rolled steel sections with timber or steel wall panels including insulation.
 The building envelopes use an array of materials, for example, the floor sections can consist of steelwork joisting, insulation and chipboard, plywood or cement particle board and the roof can be constructed again of steelwork joisting, plasterboard, insulation, OSB with a rubber roofing membrane, tiles or a composite metal roof cladding finish.

 Externally, the buildings are finished as per our client’s requirements which can vary from plastisol or render to timber or brick slip or even a combination of these with the wall from inside to out constructed to suit these finishes as required.
 Materials utilised can be modified to achieve the u-values required by the client which can exceed the standard building regulation requirements.
 The permanent buildings are exactly like that of traditionally constructed buildings in how they look and feel.